 Why people with cancer use herbal medicine

-Herbal medicine is one of the most commonly used complementary and alternative therapies by people with cancer.
-Some studies have shown that as many as 6 out of every 10 people with cancer (60%) use herbal remedies alongside conventional cancer treatments.
+Herbal medicine is one of the most used complementary and alternative therapies by people with cancer.

 People have used herbal medicine for centuries to treat many different health conditions.
-It is often promoted as a natural way to help you relax and cope with anxiety and depression.
-Or, to help with other conditions such as hay fever, irritable bowel syndrome, menstrual (period) problems and eczema.
+They believe it is a natural way to help you relax and cope with anxiety and depression or to help with other conditions such as:

-As with most types of complementary or alternative therapy, some people might use it to help themselves feel better or more in control of their situation.
+People might also use herbal medicine to help themselves to feel better or more in control of their situation.

 During your first visit, the herbalist will ask you general questions about your health, lifestyle and diet.
 They will take a medical history and find out about any medication or supplements you are taking.